What’s the difference between Mbps vs. MBps?

 The main difference between the two terms comes down to bits vs. bytes.
 The first acronym, Mbps, with a lowercase “b,” refers to megabits per second, while the second, MBps, with a capital “B,” stands for megabytes per second.

-“Megabits per second” (Mbps) measures download and upload speed, sometimes called bandwidth.
+“Megabits per second” (Mbps) measure download and upload speed, sometimes called bandwidth.
 For example, your favorite movie in HD may be 12 GB in size and to download it using a 10 Mbps internet plan would take nearly three hours.
 However, with a 500 Mbps internet plan, you’d have your movie in about three minutes.

 The phrase “megabytes per second” (MBps) indicates the rate at which a file is downloaded or uploaded.
 For example, AT&T TV recommends 25 Mbps for streaming live TV, which does not involve downloading and saving a file.
 But when downloading a video game, the rate at which you download the file might be 100 MBps.